Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Keyboards For Programming - Spring 2023 Reviews
+The 5 Best Keyboards For Programming of 2024

 Best Keyboards For Programming

-As a programmer, a keyboard is one of the most important tools of the trade, and finding one that works for you can work wonders for your workflow.
-Spending countless hours coding requires a comfortable keyboard, light and responsive switches, and features like macro-programmable keys.
-Of course, your personal preference plays a big role in finding the perfect model, so our recommendations cover a wide range of keyboards, from compact mechanical units that are easy to bring around to full-size options with Numpads for numerical data entry and everything in between.
+Finding the best keyboard for coding is a tall order.
+However, making the right choice can work wonders for your workflow.
+Spending countless hours coding requires a comfortable keyboard above all else.
+But you may also be interested in features like dedicated macro-programmable keys, backlighting, and multi-device pairing.
+Of course, your personal preference and the kind of programming you do plays a big role in finding the perfect model, so our recommendations cover a wide range of keyboards, from compact mechanical units that are easy to bring around to full-size options with numpads for numerical data entry and everything in between.

-We've tested over 195 keyboards, and below are our top recommendations for the best keyboards for programming.
+We've tested over 240 keyboards, and below are our top recommendations for the best programming keyboards.
 For other recommendations, check out our picks for the best keyboards or the best wireless keyboards.
 Or, if you're doing more long-form writing than coding, check out the best keyboards for typing.

 1. Best Keyboard For Programming